firoorg/firo/src/tor/doc/HACKING/CodingStandards.md

    - No space between a function name and an opening paren. `puts(x)`, not `puts (x)`.
    - Function declarations at the start of the line.

+If you use an editor that has plugins for editorconfig.org, the file `.editorconfig` will help you to conform this coding style.

 We try hard to build without warnings everywhere.
 In particular, if you're using gcc, you should invoke the configure script with the